NextGenSec-Github/Cloud-Security/aws/DevSecOps/Implementing DevSecOps in AWS/STEP6: Setting Up CodeBuild for SonarCloud Integration - Part 1.md

 3. Monitor the build logs to ensure the build is progressing without errors.

-4. Once the build is complete, you'll find a link to the SonarCloud analysis results.
-Click on the provided URL to view the analysis on SonarCloud.
+4. Once the build is complete, navigate to your SonarCloud Dashboard

 ## Checking SonarCloud Analysis
 1. Navigate to your SonarCloud Dashboard.